luisguerrerolab/luisguerrerolab.github.io/_posts/2020-04-19-osx-commands-edit-files-terminal.md

 • • •

 Each command has extra flags that can make it even more powerful.
-Let your technical sophistication guide you.
+Stay curious and let your technical sophistication guide you.

 ---